halon-extras/http-bulk/README.md

 # HTTP bulk plugin

-This plugin allows you to send JSON data bulked to HTTP endpoints (```httpbulk(id, json-data)```).
+This plugin allows you to send JSON data bulked to HTTP endpoints (```http_bulk(id, json-data)```).
 The queue is file-backed and uses a [jlog](https://github.com/omniti-labs/jlog) database.
 To use this plugin also add the libjlog.so file to any of the lib/ folders if it's not installed by a package manager (eg. /usr/local/lib).

 ## Configuration example